FaezeK/TMB/README.md

 After cloning the Git repo, a directory called "data" should be made inside "TMB" directory and the 3 files mentioned above should be moved into "data" directory.

-To run the pipeline on one CPU core, this code can be used:
+To run the pipeline on one CPU core, please go to TMB directory and run this code:
 > `snakemake -j1`

 ### References: